CS-433/ml-project-2-kalamariunionen/README.md

 Best preforming model weights for thorax prediciton is under ....

-#### Resnet model
+### Resnet model
+#### Features:
-To predict the color of ants ResNET 18 was used with pre-trained weights.
-The used weights are availible in the repository under ...
+**Pretrained Weights:** The pretrained ResNet18 weights are included in the repository under the 'weights' folder and are automatically loaded during training.

-The model can be run in 3 different modes.
-The Baseline model --run_baseline
-For hypertuning
---run_hypertuning
+**Three Modes of Operation:**
-Run model
+Baseline Model: Run the baseline model using --run_baseline.
---run_model

-you can specify during run model what hyper parameters learning rate, number of nodes in 2nd added hidden layer and batch size.
+Hyperparameter Tuning: Perform grid search for hyperparameter optimization using --run_hypertuning.
+Custom Model Runs: Train or test the model with custom hyperparameters using --run_model.

+**Usage:**
+1. Running the Model
+The script supports several arguments for customization:
+- File Format: Use --file_format to specify the image format.
+Set True for .jpg files or False for .png files.
+- Hyperparameters: When using --run_model, you can specify hyperparameters such as:
+--learning_rate: Set the learning rate for training.
+--hidden_nodes: Define the number of nodes in the second added fully connected layer.
+--batch_size: Set the batch size for training.
-You can specify path to image file to be run and information about images.
+- Image Path: Provide the path to the image file and any additional image-related information using relevant arguments.
-You can specify body part to run

-The results will be stored in a file timestamp of the run, model weights, predicted colors and target color in .pkl format.
-The validation and training loss is stored using tensorboard and to view results using tensorboard...
+- Body Part: Specify which ant body part (head, thorax, or abdomen) to use as target variable.

+2. Results
+The run model is saved in a folder with the timestap for the run Output Files:
+The output and the target colors are saved in .pkl Model weights.

+Training and validation losses are logged using TensorBoard.
+1. Run the following command to launch TensorBoard Viewing Results with TensorBoard:
+ ´´´tensorboard --logdir=<path_to_tensorboard_logs>´´´´

+ 2. Open the provided URL (typically http://localhost:6006) in your web browser to view the training metrics and loss curves.